Charlotte Douglas International Airport: Future

 Planning is currently underway for the construction of a fourth parallel runway between existing runways 18R/36L and 18C/36C.
-The runway, projected to cost $422 million, is slated to be 10,000 feet long.
+The runway, projected to cost $1 billion, is slated to be 10000 ft long.
+It broke ground in June 2023 and construction will complete in 2027.
 Previously, a 12,000-foot runway had been planned; however, the airport reversed course due to practicality and cost considerations.